 Science for Beginners is an introduction to variables, random chance, measuring, and rules used in science.
-This program was written for fourth grade but a college professor uses it for non-science major college students as an introduction.
+This program was written for the fourth grade, but a college professor can use it for non-science major college students as an introduction.

-Soil Assessment: for younger learners up to grade 6.
+Soil Assessment is for younger learners up to grade 6.
 What's in the dirt?

 Global Watersheds proves that money changes everything.
 We think we would, as a society, make ecofriendly decisions, but play money introduces a whole new dimension to decision making.
-This program models what happens when municipalities and rural areas vie with each other for water and over pollution.
+These programs models what happens when municipalities and rural areas vie with each other for water and over pollution.

-Wild about Numbers is instructions for setting up spread sheets and real life equations that express the relationship between habitat and wildlife to get kids using math.
-For a sample spread sheet click here.
-In Excel the functions are loaded on the line below the heading Turkey and another function is loaded below the heading Parasites.
+Wild about Numbers is instruction for setting up spreadsheets and real-life equations that express the relationship between habitat and wildlife to get kids using math.
+For a sample spreadsheet click here.
+In Excel, the functions are loaded on the line below the heading Turkey and another function is loaded below the heading Parasites.
 Water is set and students manipulate numbers in other columns to see the results they get.